-- 7) Rounding for all scoring will be standard rounding to the second decimal point. - 8) Renewal Projects will be penalized for late application submission to the CoC.
+- 8) Rounding for all scoring will be standard rounding to the second decimal point. - 9) Renewal Projects will be penalized for late application submission to the CoC.
 Projects will lose 8 points for submitting a late application.
-Timelines are critical during the NOFA process and it is essential that projects get all documents to the CoC on time.

-- 9) New projects awarded in the last competition that have not yet begun and those projects that have not finished their first year but must submit a renewal application will be placed at the bottom of Tier 1 and exempt from the scoring process. - 10) Projects that have completed only their first APR will be exempt from the following scoring categories: 1) Use of Federal Funds, 2) Unit Utilization, 3) Exits to Permanent Housing, 4) All income measures, 5) Reoccurance, 6) Mainstream Benefits, 7) Health Insurance.
-SMAC does not want to penalize projects that are new to CoC funding and have not had the opportunity to score well in these areas. - 11) If an agency was not able to access eLOCCS during the course of the year through no fault of their own, the agency is responsible for notifying the CoC and providing confirmation from the HUD Field Office.
+Timelines are critical during the NOFA process and it is essential that projects get all documents to the CoC on time. - 10) New projects awarded in the last competition that have not yet begun and those projects that have not finished their first year or have not submitted their first APR but must submit a renewal application will be placed at the bottom of Tier 1 and exempt from the scoring process. - 11) Projects that have completed only their first APR will be exempt from the following scoring categories: 1) Use of Federal Funds, 2) Unit Utilization, 3) Exits to Permanent Housing, 4) All income measures, 5) Reoccurance, 6) Mainstream Benefits, 7) Health Insurance.
+SMAC does not want to penalize projects that are new to CoC funding and have not had the opportunity to score well in these areas. - 12) If an agency was not able to access eLOCCS during the course of the year through no fault of their own, the agency is responsible for notifying the CoC and providing confirmation from the HUD Field Office.
 If so, the agency would be exempt from the scoring criteria.